University of Akron 55th Tire Mechanics Short Course

 6. Neural network (feed forward-back propagation) based constitutive model for rubber material

-2. Fibers and cords: load-displacement, creep, stress relaxation and shrinkage
+2. Fibers and cords: load displacement, creep, stress relaxation and shrinkage

 Impact of steel wires and polymeric cords on tire performance, reinforcement adhesive coatings and processing